 What it could cost you: Thousands of dollars in disappointment

-Dreaming of diving into your own pool or adding a second bath to put an end to those morning squabbles?
-That's the beauty of owning your own home, you can renovate to make all your dreams come true.
-And you'll get money back on most any improvement you do, but don't expect it for all improvements.
+Dreaming of diving into your own pool or adding a second bath to end to those morning squabbles?
+That's the beauty of owning your own home: You can renovate to make all your dreams come true.
+And you'll get money back on almost any improvement you do, but don't expect it for all improvements.
 FYI: A new bath returns 52% of its cost.

 The better way: First off, your own happiness matters, so by all means, follow your remodeling bliss if you're financially able.
-But if payback is important, do some research and talk to a REALTOR® who knows what buyers are seeking in your market.
-The Remodeling Impact Report from The National Association of REALTORS® (the sponsor of HouseLogic) is a fantastic resource to get the scoop on what projects will boost your equity the most.
-For example, it points out that small projects such as an insulation upgrade, refinishing floors, and even seeding your lawn will recoup almost all, and in some cases more than, your original investment.
+But if payback is important, do some research and talk to a REALTOR®, who knows what buyers are seeking in your market.
+The Remodeling Impact Report from the National Association of REALTORS® (the sponsor of HouseLogic) is a fantastic resource to get the scoop on which projects will boost your equity the most.

 Myth #7: Put Dryer Sheets in Air Vents for a Sweet Smell